Rinku Singh (baseball): Professional baseball career

 Singh, along with Patel, tried out in front of scouts from 20 Major League Baseball teams in November 2008, and Singh's pitches reached 92 mph.
-Reports from Pittsburgh Pirates scouts Joe Ferrone and Sean Campbell led to general manager Neal Huntington signing both to contracts with the organization.
+Reports from Pittsburgh Pirates scouts Joe Ferrone and Sean Campbell led to general manager Neal Huntington signing both to contracts with the organisation.
 With the deal, the pair became the first Indians to sign American major league baseball contracts.
 The total signing bonus for the two was $8,000.
 After training, the two returned to visit their families in India before entering Pirates training camp in Bradenton, Florida.
 Singh and Patel began the 2009 baseball season with the Pirates' Gulf Coast League affiliate.

 On 4 July 2009, Singh became the first Indian citizen to appear in a professional baseball game in the US.
 He pitched the seventh inning, while Dinesh Patel pitched the eighth inning.
 On 13 July 2009, Singh won his first professional baseball game in America, striking out the only batter he faced.
 He finished the season with a 1–2 record and a 5.84 ERA in 11 games, allowing just one run on three hits in his final six appearances.

 Singh went 2–0 with a 2.61 ERA over 13 games with the Pirates GCL affiliate in 2010.
 At the end of August, Singh was promoted to the Pirates Class A Short-Season affiliate, the State College Spikes.
 He met with US President Barack Obama at a White House Heritage Month event on 24 May 2010.
 Singh played for the Canberra Cavalry of the Australian Baseball League for the competition's inaugural 2010–11 season, going 1–0 with a 3.94 ERA in 16 innings pitched.

 Singh opened the 2011 season in the Dominican Summer League.
 Singh pitched well in eight games spread over the DSL, Gulf Coast League, and New York–Penn League, then joined the West Virginia Power of the South Atlantic League in July 2011.
 Singh returned to the Australian Baseball League for the 2011–12 season with the Adelaide Bite.
 He made the World All-Star team for the 2011 Australian Baseball League All-Star Game.
 In 2012, he pitched in a career-high 39 games for the Power, throwing 72 innings, earning a 3–1 win–loss record and striking out 65 batters.
 Singh struggled with injuries and missed the entire 2013 season, but he was invited to 2014 spring training by the Pirates.
 Singh also missed the entire 2014 season due to Tommy John surgery.
 Singh also missed all of the 2015 season due to a broken elbow.

 The Pirates re-signed Singh on 9 November 2015.
-He made one appearance for the Gulf Coast League Pirates in 2016, pitching one scoreless inning.
+He made one appearance for the rookie–level Gulf Coast League Pirates in 2016, pitching one scoreless inning.
+He elected free agency following the season on 7 November 2016.